 The current and forecast rise of managed mobility is fuelled by various factors such as:

-- Organisations’ increasing reliance on mobile devices to connect their workers, with 70% of Australians reportedly working remotely each week and 50% for at least half of the week.
+- Organisations’ increasing reliance on mobile devices to connect their workers, with 70% of Australians reportedly working remotely each week and almost 50% for at least half of the week.

 - Younger generations joining the workforce, with millennials soon to make up 42% of the Australian workforce.
 Half of them favour workplace flexibility over increased pay.

 - The growing take up of 5G and the resultant faster speeds at which large amounts of data can be accessed and transferred, which will see data use skyrocket.

 These trends are increasingly shifting how business mobility is managed, with more and more organisations turning to managed mobility services.